Toyota Hikes Annual Forecast As First-half Net Profit Doubles - UrduPoint

 Tokyo, (APP - UrduPoint / Pakistan Point News - 1st Nov, 2023) Toyota ramped up its annual net profit forecast to $26.1 billion on Wednesday after reporting it more than doubled in the first six months of the year.

-The world's biggest automaker by sales said a weaker Yen and cost-cutting efforts meant it now expects annual net profit of 3.95 trillion yen, from a previous estimate of 2.58 trillion yen.
+The world's biggest automaker by sales said a weaker Yen and cost-cutting efforts meant it now expects annual net profit of 3.95 trillion yen, a record if achieved, from a previous estimate of 2.58 trillion yen.

 "The forecast has been revised upward from the previous forecast in light of the impact of exchange rate fluctuations as well as efforts to improve profitability," the company said in a statement.